Lomagundi-Jatuli Carbon Isotope Excursion: Synchronous, global-scale disturbance

-The global view concludes that during the Lomagundi carbon isotope excursion carbonates were deposited world-wide with large amounts of 13C enrichment.
+The global view concludes that during the Lomagundi carbon isotope excursion carbonates were deposited world-wide with large amounts of ^{13}C enrichment.
 The hypothesis that the LJE is related to the Great Oxidation Event (GOE), with the LJE causing a large deviation in the global carbon reservoir, which in turn led to disequilibrium of the carbon cycle and released oxygen.

-To explain this global _{13}C enrichment, the oxidation of siderite (FeCO_{3}, with other Fe^{2+} carbonate minerals), was proposed as a hypothesis because it produces four times the amount of CO_{2} than it consumes O_{2}.
+To explain this global ^{13}C enrichment, the oxidation of siderite (FeCO_{3}, with other Fe^{2+} carbonate minerals), was proposed as a hypothesis because it produces four times the amount of CO_{2} than it consumes O_{2}.
 The oxidation of siderite was the driver for the carbon needed in burial and further oxidation, as well as the accumulation of O_{2}, making the length of the LJE dependent on the size of the Archean siderite reservoir.

 Another hypothesis to explain the global nature of the LJE, is large tectonic change leading to increased degassing of volcanic CO_{2}, which could have increased deposition of carbonates and organic matter, due to higher weathering rates and nutrients to the ocean.
 Similar to a tectonic change, the formation of subaerial continents or global glaciations could have also enhanced volcanic CO_{2} leading to the same outcome of CO_{2} and O_{2} in carbonates and atmosphere.
 Supporting this, there is evidence for the first large continental plates around 2.2-2.1 Gyr experiencing rifting and a global orogeny.
-During this time frame there was an increase in seawater 87Sr/ 86Sr, which indicates there was higher levels of continental erosion.
-To reinforce the effect of high 87Sr/86Sr, the first known glaciations occurred during 2.2-2.1 Gyr as well which favours weathering rates by lowering sea level.
+During this time frame there was an increase in seawater ^{87}Sr/ ^{86}Sr, which indicates there was higher levels of continental erosion.
+To reinforce the effect of high ^{87}Sr/ ^{86}Sr, the first known glaciations occurred during 2.2-2.1 Gyr as well which favours weathering rates by lowering sea level.

 Localized, Facies driven process

 This hypothesis acknowledges that there is a global change to the carbon cycle, and agrees that it was a globally synchronous event, but with the idea that different facies environments drive the high C-isotope values.
-This meaning that the values of d13C and changes in the values are because of processes in individual basins, depending on where the locality is along a carbonate platform/slope.
-Using 13C carbonate data from locations worldwide and the stratigraphic descriptions, the values can be organized into open marine, nearshore marine-inner shelf and intertidal-coastal-sabka, with a noticed correlation between facies and 13C carbonate values.
-For open marine the mean 13C carbonate value was +1.5 ± 2.4‰, +6.2 ± 2.0‰ for inner-shelf, and +8.1 ± 3.8‰ for intertidal settings.
-Using this hypothesis, the extremely positive d13C values can be explained by changes in local dissolved inorganic carbon (DIC) pools, influenced in individual basins, not representative of world-wide change in ocean DIC.
+This meaning that the values of δ^{13}C and changes in the values are because of processes in individual basins, depending on where the locality is along a carbonate platform/slope.
+Using ^{13}C carbonate data from locations worldwide and the stratigraphic descriptions, the values can be organized into open marine, nearshore marine-inner shelf and intertidal-coastal-sabka, with a noticed correlation between facies and ^{13}C carbonate values.
+For open marine the mean ^{13}C carbonate value was +1.5 ± 2.4‰, +6.2 ± 2.0‰ for inner-shelf, and +8.1 ± 3.8‰ for intertidal settings.
+Using this hypothesis, the extremely positive δ^{13}C values can be explained by changes in local dissolved inorganic carbon (DIC) pools, influenced in individual basins, not representative of world-wide change in ocean DIC.